Diabetic Road Trip Snacks

 17. Sugar-Free Energy Drinks

 And last, but not least, keep a few sugar-free energy drinks (check your local store for this) with you.
 They will come in handy if you get a little lost or are stuck on the road for longer than expected.
 I personally use a simple drink mix packet that I get from my local grocery store to throw in my purse and add to a bottle of water if/when needed.

 I hope you have found some diabetic snack ideas for your next planned or unplanned road trip.
+If you have made it this far, you may also be interested in our diabetic meal planner.
 You can also check the list of 50 Low Carb Snacks to Buy for more diabetic road trip snacks to take along with you.